neuralmagic/deepsparse/docs/user-guide/deepsparse-docker.md

 In this guide, you will learn how to use DeepSparse with Docker for various use cases, such as running an HTTP server, working with the `Engine`, using the `Pipeline`, and benchmarking DeepSparse's performance.

+## Prerequisites

+Before you begin, make sure you have Docker installed on your machine.
+You can download and install it from the [official Docker website](https://www.docker.com/products/docker-desktop).

+## Pulling and Tagging the DeepSparse Docker Image

-The first step is to pull the `deepsparse` image from the GitHub Container Registry.
+First, pull the `deepsparse` image from the GitHub Container Registry:```

 ```bash
 docker pull ghcr.io/neuralmagic/deepsparse:1.4.2